abhilashjp/lookupapp/docs/country/france.md

 Professionals involved in the purchase and resale of goods, sales for immediate consumption on-site, and the provision of accommodation (including activities like renting rural lodges, furnished tourist accommodations, and bed and breakfast establishments) when their turnover does not exceed €91,900.
 To qualify for this VAT exemption, you must meet one of the following criteria:

-a.
-Your turnover for the previous calendar year (N-1) should not exceed €91,900.
+1. Your turnover for the previous calendar year (N-1) should not exceed €91,900.
-b.
-Your turnover for the penultimate calendar year (N-2) should not exceed €91,900, and your turnover for the previous calendar year (N-1) should not exceed €101,000.
+2. Your turnover for the penultimate calendar year (N-2) should not exceed €91,900, and your turnover for the previous calendar year (N-1) should not exceed €101,000.
-c.
-For the current calendar year (N), your turnover must not exceed €101,000.
+3. For the current calendar year (N), your turnover must not exceed €101,000.
 If you surpass this threshold, you will be required to remit VAT, commencing from the first day of the month in which the threshold is exceeded.

 ### Services - €36,800
 Service providers and furnished rental companies (excluding the rental categories mentioned above) can benefit from a VAT exemption when their turnover does not exceed €36,800.
 In order to qualify for the VAT exemption, you need to meet one of the following conditions:

-a.
-Your sales in the previous calendar year (N-1) should not exceed €36,800.
+1. Your sales in the previous calendar year (N-1) should not exceed €36,800.
-b.
-Your sales for the penultimate calendar year (N-2) must not surpass €36,800, and the sales for the preceding calendar year (N-1) should not exceed €39,100.
+2. Your sales for the penultimate calendar year (N-2) must not surpass €36,800, and the sales for the preceding calendar year (N-1) should not exceed €39,100.
-c.
-Your sales for the current calendar year (N) must stay below €39,100.
+3. Your sales for the current calendar year (N) must stay below €39,100.
 If you surpass this threshold, you will be required to remit VAT starting from the first day of the month in which the threshold is exceeded.

 ### Domestic purchases